The key to every salesperson’s success is knowing their profitability. The same goes for Amazon FBA merchants.

 Your journey on the platform begins with product research.
 Thus, your calculations evaluate the potential of this or that product even before it is on sale.
 In doing so, the website users take into account FBA costs, investment costs, etc.

 The tasks do not end there.
-To keep your business going, you need to monitor your profits and expenses with the Amazon profitability calculator.
+To keep your business going, you need to monitor your profits and expenses with the profitability calculator.
 Thus, you gain confidence in doing good business.

 What is the FBA fee?